 Our Background.
 We were incorporated in Nevada on March 21, 2001.
 We are qualified to do business in California as Format Document Services, Inc. Our shares of common stock are currently eligible for quotation on the Pink Sheets under the symbol "FRMT".
+Our shares became eligible for quotation on the Pink Sheets on October 29, 2004, and no shares have traded since that date.
 We are filing this Registration Statement on Form 10-SB on a voluntary basis so that we will become a reporting issuer pursuant to the Securities and Exchange Act of 1934, which is a requirement for our common stock to become eligible for quotation on the OTC Bulletin Board.